sanketio/rss/README.md

 ### Description

   This is a web application which gives the feed data of the website url logged in user has requested.
 Login is for keeping the report of searches he has made.
-The sequencial flow is given belo step-wise:
+The sequencial flow is given below step-wise:

   * User has to login using his/her gmail account.
   * After login when user submits the url, the application will first check whether given url is a valid feed url or not.